arhohuttunen/arhohuttunen.com/content/posts/test-data-builders/index.md

 In a [previous article](/dry-damp-tests), we talked about how to remove duplication while at the same time making the code more descriptive.
 This article is a more practical guide concentrating on the test data builder pattern.

-## :toolbox: Constructing Complex Test Data
+## 🧰 Constructing Complex Test Data

 Let's imagine we have an `Order` class with a `Customer` and a customer has an `Address`.
 Also, an `Order` has one or more `OrderItem`s.
 Furthermore, the `Order` might involve a `discountRate` or some `couponCode`.